aws-samples/aws-reinvent21-inf1-workshop/README.md

 </div>
 <br/>

-Save the **Access key ID** and **Secret access key** locally as you will need to enter them later while you are completing the exercises in this workshop.
-This is the only time these credentials will be available for download.
-When you close the screen, the credentials will not be available for download when you visit the screen again.
+Click the **Download .csv** button to download the user's credentials as a `.csv` file.
+Alternatively you can press the **Show** link and copy/paste the **Access key ID** and **Secret access key** locally.
+You will need to enter the crecentials later while you are completing the exercises in this workshop.
+This is the only time these credentials will be available for download or display.
 You will be able to generate new credentials if necessary.
-To download the credentials either press the **Show** link and copy/paste them from the screen to a safe place, or click the "Download .csv" button to download the credentials as a .csv file.

 ### 0.3) Sign into the AWS Console
 In this step you will sign in to the AWS Console as the user you just created.